NLSA Policies & Procedures

 Age Appropriate Play Policy:

 NLSA may allow players to guest play with another club at the Club's discretion, on a case-by-case basis, and subject to the player meeting certain conditions.
 For a player to guest play with another club, the player must first request permission from the Head Coach of their team.
 If the Head Coach approves the request and the player is in good standing on all payments due to NLSA, the player may be permitted to guest play with another club.
 However, all NLSA training sessions, league games, and tournaments take priority over guest playing with another club’s team.
-To guest play you must contact the club's Administrative Director to request the release of your pass.
+To guest play, you must contact the club's Administrative Director to request the release of your pass.
 Your Team Manager is not permitted to release your pass without the approval of the Club's Administrative Director.

 NLSA teams currently participate in a variety of outdoor tournaments.
 Teams are placed in those tournaments based on a variety of factors.
 NLSA reserves the right to approve and determine in which tournament(s) each team participates.
-A list of anticipated tournaments can be found here.

 All NLSA directors, coaches, and trainers must pass a background check administered by NJ Youth Soccer (through StackSports/US Soccer Connect) and a second background check administered by an independent organization.
+They are also required to complete the SafeSport Training Program, a Concussion Awareness program, and to be properly licensed/certified by US Youth Soccer.

 As a Club, we strongly believe that our players should give back and be productive members of their communities.
 To that end, all players, through their respective team, are expected to participate in at least one community service project during the course of the soccer year.
 The Club has a community service Director who will help facilitate accomplishing this most important goal.